Quickly reorder PDF pages online

 For more information, see this detailed comparison of Acrobat and Reader features.

 The PDF is password-protected and has editing restrictions

 If you receive a password-protected PDF, use the designated password to open the document.
 Some secured documents have restrictions that prevent you from printing, editing, or copying content.
-If a document has restricted features, any tools and menu items related to those features are dimmed in Reader.
+If a document has restricted features, any tools and commands related to those features are grayed out in Reader.

 If you have trouble opening a PDF, or if you are restricted from using certain features, contact the author of the PDF.